dwrolvink/dcmdb-web/docs/theoretical_design.md

 Any object has two built-in values: a "value" (the name) and a "handle".
 Cost monthly would then be an extra value: a user defined value, or **UDV**.

-An object can have any kind of UDV's, even multiple of the same kind. *(Though that would be a bit weird in this case, imagine a UDV called incidental_cost).* Since a UDV is just a value, it can't have any properties.
+An object can have any kind of UDV's, even multiple of the same kind. *(That would be a bit weird in this case, but imagine a UDV called incidental_cost).* Since a UDV is just a value, it can't have any properties.

 A UDV can only have one member, though the UDV-type will list any object that has a UDV with its type as a member.
 So for a UDV type of "telephone_number", if you go to that type, you'll find all objects that have a phone number associated with them.